fotonick/cg_chatbot/README.md

 # Running

 The primary way to run the chatbot locally is with `uv run cg_chatbot repl`, which will give you a prompt where you can ask questions.
-Don't forget to `conda activate $MY_ENV`.
 You can retrieve previously asked questions, persistent across sessions, with the ↑ and ↓ arrow keys.

 ```
 >>> How many owners need to be present to form a quorum?